How to Choose Between FXO and FXS?

 Understanding FXO and FXS

-• FXO (Foreign Exchange Office) connects to traditional phone lines, allowing devices to receive calls from PSTN (Public Switched Telephone Network).
+• FXO (Foreign Exchange Office) connects to conventional phone lines, permitting devices to accept calls from the PSTN (Public Switched Telephone Network).

-• FXS (Foreign Exchange Station) connects directly to telephones or other endpoint devices, enabling them to dial out to the PSTN.
+• FXS (Foreign Exchange Station) connects directly to telephones or other end devices, allowing them to make outbound calls to the PSTN.

 Survey Insights: User Preferences and Trends

-• Uniformity in telecom setups was critical, with 80% of respondents indicating that maintaining the same technology across branches improved efficiency.
+• Uniformity across telecom systems was deemed vital, with 80% of participants noting that consistent technology across different locations enhanced operational efficiency.

 Key Considerations for Choosing FXO vs. FXS